A. General Terms - Applicable to all Accounts

 Tangerine shall not be liable in its personal capacity for or in respect of any taxes, interest or penalties which may be imposed on Tangerine in respect of the Tax-Free Savings Account, whether by way of assessment, reassessment or otherwise, or for any other charges imposed by any governmental authority, as a result of payments out of the Tax- Free Savings Account, the purchase, sale or retention of any investment, or otherwise.
 Tangerine may reimburse itself for or may pay any such taxes, interest, penalties, or charges out of the assets of the Tax-Free Savings Account (other than those taxes, penalties, interest and charges that the issuer is liable for under the Income Tax Act and that can’t be charged out of the assets of the Tax-Free Savings Account).
 You and your heirs, executors and administrators shall at all times indemnify and save harmless Tangerine in respect of any such taxes, interest, penalties or charges imposed upon Tangerine in respect of the Tax-Free Savings Account.
 In addition, Tangerine shall not be liable in its personal capacity for, or in respect of, any loss suffered or incurred by the Tax-Free Savings Account, you or by any beneficiary under the Tax-Free Savings Account, caused by or resulting from any purchase, sale or retention of any investment unless caused by or resulting from our dishonesty, bad faith, willful misconduct, gross negligence or reckless disregard.

-In order to be eligible for a Tangerine Chequing Account, you must be a Canadian resident and of the age of majority in the province in which you reside.
+In order to be eligible for a Tangerine Chequing Account, you must be a Canadian resident and 16 years of age or older.

 You must have a valid email address in order to open a Chequing Account.
 It is your responsibility to ensure you always have a valid email address on file for your Chequing Account.